Sunshine Coast Rugby Union: Amalgamation of regional bodies

 In response to the Queensland Rugby Union's efforts, four separate organizations amalgamated to form the Sunshine Coast Rugby Union Ltd in 2009.
 The four organizations were the Sunshine Coast and District Rugby Union, the Sunshine Coast and District Junior Rugby Union, Sunshine Coast Rugby Union Referees Association and Sunshine Coast Rugby Union Schools Association.

 2020 – present

 Eumundi and Maleny

 2020 saw Eumundi enter its first adult side since the 1919 North Coast season.
 Their entry into reserve grade brought that grade to 10 teams.
 However, Maleny would withdraw its reserve grade side citing various reasons.

 Effect of COVID-19

 The 2020 season initially got underway on March 15.
-Two days latter the season was suspended.
+Two days later the season was suspended.

 Under the draw in place at the start of the season, the Women's season was scheduled to kick off April 18 the A grade and Colts Under 19's seasons were scheduled to kick off on April 25.
 Reserve grade kicked off as scheduled on March 15 two days before the season was suspended.